 If you do decide to spend some time snorkeling in those deeper waters, you can expect to encounter several different species of sea turtles, shrimp, crabs, squid, rays, and various species of deep water fish.
 The snorkeling nearer the shore will offer the opportunity to see more of the same to a lesser extend, with schools of juvenile fish being more common.
 If you decide to stick to the beaches for snorkeling and didn't bring your own gear, head to a local dive shop where you can rent the equipment for around $10(USD) a day.

-If you'd like to explore what's down below you should consider a visit to.
+If you want to explore below the water's surface you should consider a visit to.
 Located in the waters of this snorkel park are the hulls of more than six ship wrecks, a scuttled yellow submarine, and a 16th century canons.
 Within these waters lie hundreds upon hundreds of tropical fish, plus rays, eels, octopus, and turtles.
-This snorkeling site is located in the southern part of Sint Maarten.
+This snorkeling site is situated in the southern part of Sint Maarten.

-Dawn Beach is another place you might enjoy.
+Dawn Beach is another snorkeling spot you might enjoy.
 A reef runs parallel to the beach, and you can paddle out and see schools of fish swimming about when the current is calm.

-A fourth place to go snorkeling is Mullet Bay.
+A fourth location where you can go snorkeling is Mullet Bay.
 There is a reef near the ruins here, but because the surf can be rough every day is not a great snorkeling day here.
 You'll have to make sure to check the conditions on a daily basis, but on the days you are able to snorkel, you'll find the best spots to be in the rock areas at either end of the bay.
-If you want to check it out, you'll find this site located in the western part of Sint Maarten.
+If you want to experience it for yourself, this site is located in the western part of Sint Maarten.

-Be sure to look through the table below for summary info concerning 5 of the most popular locations where you can enjoy snorkeling in this area.
+Some details concerning 5 of the best locations where you can enjoy snorkeling in this area are listed below.

 |1.1 mi.
 South West of Central Philipsburg|